-Due to the impacts of the COVID-19 pandemic, the treatments received by our policyholders as well as the invoices received from providers have been impacted.
+Due to the ongoing impacts of the COVID-19 pandemic, the treatments received by our members as well as the invoices received from providers continue to be effected.
 The result therefore is that the CTP is subject to a greater degree of uncertainty than under normal circumstances.
 These items have been adjusted for when setting the CTP, but should be recognised as significant contributors to an increased level of uncertainty within the CTP.